Stability in the homology of Deligne-Mumford compactifications: Introduction

-\begin{rmk} The category $\FSop$ acts on the homology of $\bMgn$ through maps that glue on copies of $\bP^1$ with two marked points.
-These maps are a very small part of the full operadic structure on $H_\bdot(\bMgn)$ generated by all gluing maps.
+\begin{rmk}[Relation to the Tautological Ring] The category $\FSop$ acts on the homology of $\bMgn$ through maps that glue on copies of $\bP^1$ with two marked points.
+These maps are a small part of the full operadic structure on $H_\bdot(\bMgn)$ generated by all gluing maps.
 The \emph{tautological ring} is the subring of $H^\bdot(\bMgn)$ generated by the image of all of the fundamental classes $[\bMgn]$ under gluing maps and cup products.
-In some sense, Theorem \ref{Mgnbar} says that for $i,g$ fixed, all of the classes in $H_i(\bMgn)$ are tautological ``relative'' to a finite list of classes, using only maps that glue on copies of $\bP^1$ with $2$ marked points. \end{rmk}
+In some sense, Theorem \ref{Mgnbar} says that for $i,g$ fixed, all of the classes in $H_i(\bMgn)$ are tautological \emph{``relative''} to a finite list of classes, using only maps that glue on copies of $\bP^1$ with $2$ marked points. \end{rmk}